 Industries & Professions /

 The job of an Internet consultant can vary from day to day and project to project.
 The duties can also vary depending on the consultant's areas of expertise.
 For example, an Internet consultant specializing in creative work may design a Web site and help a company create a consistent visual message, while a consultant who is a "techie" may get involved with setting up the company's intranet or Internet connections.
 The entrepreneurial Internet consultant may help a business establish an online storefront and an online ordering and processing system.
 Some Internet consultants who have considerable business experience may work with CEOs or other company heads to analyze the company's current use of the Internet and determine what markets the company is reaching.

 Some consultants work independently (running their own businesses) and are paid for their work by the hour; others may be paid by the project.
 Those who work for consulting firms may be salaried employees of the firm.
 Some businesses may require that the consultants be on-site; this means that they work on a particular project at the company's office for several days, weeks, or months.
 Many consultants work out of their home offices and only visit the company occasionally such as when meetings are necessary.

-One of the first things a consultant may do on a new project for a company is to meet with key people at the company.
-During the meeting the consultant gathers information on the business and finds out what the company hopes to do through the Internet, getting a feel for the company and their business.
+One of the first things a consultant may do on a new project for a company is to meet with its key players.
+During the meeting the consultant gathers information on the business and finds out what the company hopes to do through the Internet, getting a feel for the company and its business.
 Consultants may work with a company to develop their Web presence, or may simply analyze what they are currently doing and give them some tips to make Internet and networking connections more efficient.
-The consultant's work involves researching, analyzing information, and preparing reports based on their findings.
+The consultant's work involves researching, analyzing information, and preparing reports based on his or her findings.